MaciejPiernik/ibd/README.md

 That's why, we're starting with the problem of drug response prediction.

 ## Current status
-So far, I've found ~2500 samples of expression data from mucosal biopsies of IBD patients, spanning across 32 datasets and 13 different platforms (see ```data/DAQ.csv```).
+So far, I've found ~2500 samples of expression data from mucosal biopsies of IBD patients, spanning across 32 datasets and 13 different platforms (see [Datsets](#datasets)).
-All of the datasets are from the Gene Expression Omnibus (GEO).
+All of the datasets collected so far are from the Gene Expression Omnibus (GEO).
 To analyze this data together, I've implemented a data processing pipeline for 3 platforms and several datasets, allowing me to play around with ~1k samples.
 The expressions are
 I have also implemented a comprehensive modeling pipeline in the ```ibd/notebooks/experiment_playground.ipynb``` notebook.